 Murky Regulations and Inconsistent Laws

-Another reason why overharvesting takes place is that there are murky regulations and inconsistent laws.
-What this means is that not every country has control over what happens within its borders.
+Another reason overharvesting occurs is that murky regulations and inconsistent laws exist.
+This means that not every country has control over what happens within its borders.
 Keeping track of what is happening can be a significant challenge, and the vast majority of countries do not have control of the fishing industry.

 See Related: What is the Environmental Impact of Geothermal Energy?